 Under Section 122(1)(a) of the Local Government Act 1999, East Waste is required to develop and adopt a Long Term Financial Plan for a period of at least ten (10) years, which forms part of its suite of Strategic Management Plans.
-The Long Term Financial Plan (the Plan) was last reviewed and adopted in 2023, and going forward will be reviewed annually via the Audit & Risk Management Committee and Board, following the review of East Waste's Asset Management Plan, and prior to the development of the upcoming Annual Business Plan & Budget.
+The Long Term Financial Plan (the Plan) was last reviewed and adopted in 2020, and going forward will be reviewed annually via the Audit & Risk Management Committee and Board, following the review of East Waste's Asset Management Plan, and prior to the development of the upcoming Annual Business Plan & Budget.

-Prior to presenting a final draft of the Plan to the Audit & Risk Management Committee (the Committee) and East Waste Board, careful consideration has been given to the key principles and assumptions that are used to formulate the Plan.
-An initial draft Long Term Financial Plan is attached within Attachment A (refer attachment A) for the Committee's review and input and feedback.
-Prior to presenting to the Board for endorsement.
-The key principles and assumptions are as follows:
+Prior to presenting a final draft of the Plan to the East Waste Board, careful consideration has been given to the key principles and assumptions that are used to formulate the Plan.
+An initial draft Long Term Financial Plan is attached within Attachment A (refer attachment A) for the Board's review, and Administration seeking endorsement of the Plan.
+The key principles and assumptions are detailed below: